Hikes

 Open

-Varied and challenging hiking tour with breathtaking views of the Valais mountain scenery.
+Varied and challenging hiking route with breathtaking views of the Valais mountain scenery.

 Difficulty